d-eisen/portfolio/content/spark.md

 roles: ["Product Designer", "Product Manager"]

 # Methods your team members used
-methods: ["Interviews", "Content Strategy", "Mockups", "Prototype", "User Testing"]
+methods: ["Interviews", "Content Strategy", "Mockups", "Prototype", "Usability Testing"]

 # Links at the bottom of the case study and where they link to
 # img is the svg that's part of the button.
 You can use eyeball.svg or download.svg